Resize Text: |

 FOR PRACTITIONERS WITH FULL REGISTRATION ONLY

-Under the Optometrists and Opticians Act, practitioners with Full Registration are required to renew their practising certificates (PC) upon expiry to continue practise of optometry and/or opticianry.
+Under the Optometrists and Opticians Act, practitioners with Full Registration are required to renew their practising certificates (PC) upon expiry to continue their practice of optometry and/or opticianry.

-With effect from 1 October 2017, reminder for PC Renewal for the month of October will only be sent via email.
-Hence, please ensure you have provided a valid email address to the Board.
+With effect from 1 October 2017, reminders for PC Renewal will only be sent via email.
+Hence, please ensure that you have provided a valid email address to the Board

 A. Submission of Application for PC Renewal